 “Wade is helping me get to the bottom of what happened to Jacob.
 We’re working together, that’s all.
 He’s my friend,” she surprised herself by saying this.
 Is that what they were?
 Friends?

 “Oh.
 I see.”
 Josiah said.
-He wouldn’t be pulled to say anything else on the matter.
+He wouldn’t be pulled into saying anything else on the matter.

 Chapter 17